AN SCI 1 — COOPERATIVE EDUCATION/CO-OP IN ANIMAL SCIENCES

 AN SCI/DY SCI 373 — ANIMAL PHYSIOLOGY

-Students will develop an understanding of physiological processes that regulate the body, learn the anatomy and function of different physiological systems, describe interactions between organ systems, study regulation of an organ system from the molecular to whole animal level, and identify differences between species in the same systems.
+Covers physiological processes that regulate the body and the anatomy and function of different physiological systems.
+Includes interactions between organ systems, analysis of a single organ system from the molecular to the organismal, and comparisons and contrasts of organ systems among different domestic animal species.

 AN SCI 375 — SPECIAL TOPICS